 Note that we cannot provide the group with any information or ask for anything from the group regarding ESRD due to HIPAA.

-As described previously, whether Medicare pays first depends on a number of things.
-The following chart supplies a quick quide to coordination for the more common scenarios:
+As described on the previous page, whether Medicare pays first depends on a number of things.
+The following chart supplies a quick guide to coordination for the more common scenarios:

-Working Aged Rules If 65 or older, currently employed, and the employer has 20 or more employees Group health plan pays first If 65 or older, currently employed, and the employer has fewer than 20 employees Medicare pays first Retiree Rules If member has retiree insurance (insurance from former employment) Medicare pays first Disability Rules If under 65 and have a disability, currently employed, and the employer has 100 or more employees Group health plan pays first If under 65 and have a disability, currently employed, and the employer has fewer than 100 employees Medicare pays first End-stage renal disease (ESRD) Rules If member has group health plan coverage based on their current employment, and they are eligible for Medicare because of End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant) Group health plan will pay first for the first 30 months after they become eligible to join Medicare.
+Working aged rules If 65 or older, currently employed, and the employer has 20 or more employees Group health plan pays first.
+If 65 or older, currently employed, and the employer has fewer than 20 employees Medicare pays first.
+Retiree rules If member has retiree insurance (insurance from former employment) Medicare pays first.
+Disability rules If under 65 and have a disability, currently employed, and the employer has 100 or more employees Group health plan pays first.
+If under 65 and have a disability, currently employed, and the employer has fewer than 100 employees Medicare pays first.
+End-Stage Renal Disease (ESRD) rules If member has group health plan coverage based on their current employment, and they are eligible for Medicare because of End-Stage Renal Disease (ESRD) (permanent kidney failure requiring dialysis or a kidney transplant) Group health plan will pay first for the first 30 months after they become eligible to join Medicare.
 Medicare will pay first after this 30-month period.

-Remember these important facts about Coordination of Benefits:
+Remember these important facts about coordination of benefits: